The ICOM International Community

 We are delighted to be working in partnership with overseas organisations to assist in finding volunteer Acupuncturists to contribute their skills for vital projects.
 Some are clinics that treat some of the poorest people in the world, others provide training for Acupuncturists where otherwise none is available.
 The community is also actively helping fledgeling Acupuncture colleges overseas with shared values to establish themselves.

 Our International Outreach programme provides a fantastic opportunity for ICOM graduates to gain incredible clinic experience overseas.
-Many of our students have travelled to volunteer in projects in Myanmar, Nepal and a new project in Sri Lanka is currently being established.
+Many of our students and staff have travelled to volunteer in projects in Myanmar, Nepal and Sri Lanka.

 Our Mission Statement